North Dakota went big for Trump. Now many farmers say they face an uncertain future

 "It's, you know, how do we help our customers take less impact because we want to keep our customers strong and our economy strong.
 We know what the backbone of the country is," Stringer says.

 People here are proud but also stressed.
-In North Dakota, where one in every five jobs is tied to agriculture, a fight over exports of just one or two crops, trickles down into so many other parts of the farm economy.
+In North Dakota, where 1 in every 5 jobs is tied to agriculture, a fight over exports of just one or two crops trickles down into so many other parts of the farm economy.

 So, going into planting season, Stringer says farmers are scratching their heads trying to figure out what crops will still pencil out.